nepalprabin/nepalprabin.github.io_/_posts/2021-07-27-illustrated-vision-transformers.md

 # Illustrated Vision Transformers

+## Introduction

 Ever since Transformer was introduced in 2017, there has been a huge success in the field of Natural Language Processing (NLP).
 Almost all NLP tasks use Transformers and it’s been a huge success.
 The main reason for the effectiveness of the Transformer was its ability to handle long-term dependencies compared to RNNs and LSTMs.
 After its success in NLP, there have been various approaches to its usage for Computer Vision tasks.
-This paper by Dosovitskiy et al. proposes using the transformer and has achieved some great results in various Computer Vision tasks.
+This paper [An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale](https://arxiv.org/abs/2010.11929) by Dosovitskiy et al. proposes using the transformer and has achieved some great results in various Computer Vision tasks.

   Vison Transformer (ViT) makes use of an extremely large dataset while training the model.
 While training on datasets such as ImageNet (paper labels ImageNet as a mid-sized dataset), the accuracies of the model fall below ResNets.
 This is because the Transformer lack inductive bias such as translation equivariance and locality, thus it does not generalize well when trained on insufficient data.

 ### Overview of Vision Transformer
 - Split image into patches
 - Provide sequence of linear embeddings of these patches as an input to transformer (flattening the image) Here, image patches are treated as the same way as tokens (as in NLP tasks)
-- Train the model on image classification in supervised fashion (pre-training with labels)
-- Fine-tuning on a downstream dataset
+- Add positional embeddings and a learnable embedding ```class``` (similar to BERT) to each patch embeddings
+- Pass these (patch + positional + ```class```] embeddings through Transformer encoder and get the output values for each ```class``` tokens
+- Pass the representation of ```class``` through MLP head and get the final class predictions.

 ## Method
 ![](/images/vision_transformer.gif)